Dreamlinerm/Netflix-Prime-Auto-Skip/docs/ChromeStoreDescriptions/en.md

+Supported Streaming Services:

+  • Netflix
+  • Prime Video
+  • Disney+ (Hotstar, STAR+)
+  • Crunchyroll
+  • HBO Max
+  • Paramount+

+✨ Features

 You can customize which features are enabled in the Settings.

-✨ Features

-This extension enhances your streaming experience on Netflix, Prime Video, Disney+ (Hotstar, STAR+), Crunchyroll, and HBO Max by automatically:
+This extension enhances your streaming experience by automatically:

   • Block Ads
   • Skipping Intros & Recaps